preservim/vim-thematic/README.markdown

 * `fold-column-color-mute` - temporarily modifies colorscheme to hide indicators in foldcolumn

-The following options are for GUI-based Vim only (they will be ignored if you're running in console-based Vim):
+The following options are for GUI-based Vim only (they will be ignored if you're running a console-based Vim):

 Typography-related: